 i can definitely assume VS models starving themselves cause they go out on the runway pretty much naked. i must commend how some models are looking healthier and fit, but more or less they probably don’t eat much before walking.

 models are a great asset cause they display the clothes, but its to give the public a display on how the clothes will look when worn in 3d visual perspective rather than laying flat on a table. in reality people are not size 0 so you cannot just assume buying something that looks good on the model will look good on you. celebrity friends are also a bonus cause the celebrity icons can bring attention to your line and boost sales. ex. alexander wang gained much attention from teen vogue sponsorship and his supermodel friend.

-i totally agree with u holic.Mcqueen is one of my inspirations as well. i go 2 FIT n i major in fashion illustration then i want 2 get a bachelors in fashion design. the 2 fields r so related , they compliment each other!posted over 4 years ago
+i totally agree with u holic.Mcqueen is one of my inspirations as well. i go 2 FIT n i major in fashion illustration then i want 2 get a bachelors in fashion design. the 2 fields r so related , they compliment each other!posted almost 5 years ago